oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 ![Gap Analysis](https://img.shields.io/badge/Soft%20Skill-Regulatory%20Gap%20Analysis-2ea44f?style=flat-square)

 ---
+> [!NOTE]

+> **Portfolio Project** — All organisation names and data used in this repository are fictional and created for demonstration purposes only.
 ## 📬 Contact

 If you have questions about this project or would like to discuss GRC, cybersecurity risk, or financial services compliance: